thiago-freitas-tavares/MySqlQueries/README.md

 - CREATE VIEW / AS
 - CREATE TRIGGER / BEFORE UPDATE ON / FOR EACH ROW / SET
 - UPDATE / SET / WHERE
+- CREATE DATABASE / USE / CREATE TABLE / INSERT INTO / VALUES
+- DELETE FROM / DROP